BerkeleyAutomation/RobotToolChanger/README.md

 --->

 ## The tools
-For this case study we created 4 tools, camera, light, cutting, and moister sensor tool.
+For this case study we created 4 tools: camera, light, cutting, and moister sensor tool.
-For each tool we provide the CAD design, the electrical drawing, and the program to control it.
+For each tool we provide the CAD design, the electrical drawing, and the software to control it.

 A [raspberryPi zero w](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) is installed in each tool and is used as the main computing unit of the tool.
-The connection of the tool with the remote computer is via WIFI.
+The connection of the tool with the remote computer is via WiFi.
 The robot should provide power (24v) to the tool.

 ### preparing the raspberryPi
 Before starting using the raspberryPi please follow the instructions [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).